perixtar/2024-Tech-OA/README.md

 🔔 If you want to receive notification for the update, don't forget to click the `watch` button.

+We are currently collecting problems from the following companies:
+- Amazon
+- Meta
+- Snowflake
+- TikTok
+- Citadel
+- IBM
+- Goldman Sachs
+- Twilio
+- Oracle
+- Adobe

+More companies will be included soon!

 ---
 <div align="center">
 	<h3>🤘 Join the community for more OA updates 😎</h3>